Best Sony A6300 Lenses

 Overall, a very impressive lens in an ultralight package, priced affordably to suit most budgets.

 Weight: 225g (7.9 oz.)

 Size (Diameter x Length): 70 x 63mm (2.8 x 2.5in)

 Minimum Focus Distance: 0.25m (9.8in)

 This was the first lens I purchased for my a6300.
 I’m a big fan of wide angle lenses and this was no exception!

 The Sony 10-18mm f/4 is the APS-C equivalent of the 16-35mm, my favorite lens for capturing wide landscape images.

 When I began as a photographer I always wanted to include more of the landscape in my images.
-When I discovered wide angle lenses like this one, it felt like I could finally capture my vision.
+When I discovered this Sony wide angle lens, it felt like I could finally capture my vision.